Stade Municipal (Maroua)

 Stade Municipal, also known as the Lamido Yaya Dairou Stadium, is a multi-use stadium in Maroua, Cameroon.
 It is currently used for football matches and has also hosted university graduations and political events such as election rallies.

+The stadium equally serves as a hippodrome hosting both local and international horseracing competitions.
 It serves as a home ground of Sahel FC.
 The stadium holds 5,000 people.